QuantEcon/lecture-python-programming.myst/lectures/sympy.md

 #### Example: fixed point computation

-Fixed point computation is a common problem in economics and finance.
+Fixed point computation is frequently used in economics and finance.

 Here we solve the fixed point of the Solow-Swan growth dynamics: